 2. In order to create a truly immersive user experience, we need data.

 When it comes to the AI-analyzed data that can be leveraged to create an immersive user experience, I like to shift to the realm of virtual reality.
-That's where Intel demonstrated the greatest use cases during its keynote, and it's another emerging -- but incredibly important and valuable -- area of technology.
+That's where Intel demonstrated the greatest use cases during its keynote, and it's another emerging -- but incredibly important and valuable --

 While there was a heavy emphasis on sports- and athletic-event-related experiences last night, the takeaways and technologies shown are more widely applicable than that.
 Take, for example, Intel's multi-camera (each of which is equipped with multiple lenses) system that captures so many different perspectives of an event that it allows the user, as Krzanich put it, to "select the best seat in the house, every time."